RezaKargar/k-means-simulator/README.md

 The `#TODO`s can be done:
-- [ ] Adding menu UI and some more user friendly UI components
+- [x] Adding menu UI and some more user friendly UI components
+- [ ] Refactoring the code:
-- [ ] Refactoring the code and separat them to files
+    - [ ] Separate to the files
+    - [ ] Removing redunent codes and logics
 - [ ] Implementing X-Means
 - [ ] Implementing K-Mediods
-- [ ] Adding modes for runnig KMeans:
+- [x] Adding modes for runnig KMeans:
-    - [ ] step-by-step with forward/backward actions
+    - [x] step-by-step with forward/backward actions
-    - [ ] just-final-result
+    - [x] just-final-result
-    - [ ] animational with control over time and pause and play actions
+    - [x] animational with control over time and pause and play actions